sabnzbd/sabnzbd/main/README.txt

 **************************************
 *** Upgrading from 0.3.x           ***
 **************************************
-Just install the new version over the old one.
+Do not install the new version over the old one.
-If you want to un-install the old version first, keep the data!
+Remove old one first or install seperately.
+You can re-use your sabnzbd.ini file.
+You cannot re-use an unfinished download queue or keep the download history.

 **************************************
 *** Upgrading from 0.2.5 and 0.2.7 ***
 **************************************
-If you want, you can copy your existing sabnzbd.ini file to the new program dir.
-This way you keep all your settings.

-If you have an unfinished download queue, finish it first with 0.2.5/0.2.7.
-This release cannot re-use the queue!
+See 0.3.x

 *********************
 *** Windows Vista ***